Master’s in Data Science for MIT MicroMaster's Graduates

 Please see the academic catalog for additional information regarding the curriculum.
 Current students should refer to curriculum requirements in place at time of entry into the program.

-In this course, students explore the fundamental concepts of database management and data preparation.
-With a focus on applications in large-scale data analytics projects, the course introduces relational database systems, the relational model, normalization process, and structured query language (SQL).
-The course discusses topics related to data integration and cleaning, database programming for extract, transform, and load (ETL) operations.
-Students learn NoSQL technologies for working with unstructured data and document-oriented information retrieval systems.
-They learn how to index and score documents for effective and relevant responses to user queries.
-Students acquire hands-on programming experience for data preparation and data extraction using various data sources and file formats.
+This course introduces data management and data preparation with a focus on applications in large-scale analytics projects utilizing relational, document, graph, and graph-relational databases.
+Students learn about the relational model, the normalization process, and structured query language.
+They learn about data cleaning and integration, and database programming for extract, transform, and load operations.
+Students work with unstructured data, indexing and scoring documents for effective and relevant responses to user queries.
+They learn about graph data models and query processing.
+Students write programs for data preparation and extraction using various data sources and file formats.

-Recommended: Prior programming experience or MSDS 430-DL Python for Data Science.
+Recommended: Prior programming experience or MSDS 430 Python for Data Science.

 MSDS 460-DL Decision Analytics